 Rich snippets (also known as rich results) are Google search results with additional information about the contents of a page displayed alongside the title, description, and URL — making them more visually appealing and helping them stand out from other snippets in SERPs.

 The extra information in a rich snippet comes from structured data within the HTML code of a webpage.

 Because they have more information than normal snippets, rich results take up more space, boost your content’s visibility, and can increase your click-through rate.

 Let’s take a minute to clarify similar terms that can cause some confusion when talking about what are rich snippets.
 Google has several different types of search features and has evolved the terminology for them over time.

 Google rich results are the newest name for what’s commonly known as rich snippets.
 Google used to call these “rich cards.”

 - Featured snippets

-Featured snippets are excerpts from a webpage that appear at the top of Google’s search results to answer a user’s question without clicking away from SERPs.
+Featured snippets are excerpts from a web page that appear at the top of Google’s search results to answer a user’s question without clicking away from SERPs.
 There are standard practices for how to get a featured snippet.
-Though, it’s a different SEO tactic and doesn’t require the addition of structured data to the page.
+Though, it’s a different SEO tactic and doesn’t require adding structured data to the page.

 - SERP features